“This bread we have baked represents each one of us in this family,” says the prayer we recite after baking the prosphora, or communion bread.

 Now I have a few friends who call me or email me, or both, the week I’m scheduled to bake.
 It’s a community effort all right.

-But not--and here we arrive at the third skewed element of my imagined communion-bread-baking-family bliss--not a community effort which generally involves my family.
+But not–and here we arrive at the third skewed element of my imagined communion-bread-baking-family bliss–not a community effort which generally involves my family.
 Generally I am the lone baker.
 Sometimes I make the rest of them join me in prayers before and after baking, or help me knead, sometimes do the seal.
-But sometimes I feel like Henny Penny, an angry, impious Henny Penny in an impious barnyard.
+But sometimes I feel like the Little Red Hen, an angry, impious Little Red Hen in an impious barnyard.
 As a matter of fact, we have never all four done this process from start to finish.
 Just today one child refused to join me.
 (What?!
 Was it something I said?!)
 Here I am at the door of my seventeenth year of marriage, and no part of my family life looks like my fantastical imaginings from the beginning.
 Our home is often a jaggedy place with more bickering than laughter.
 Each one of us has struggles and strife.
-I myself am a Christian whose life does not look like I imagined it would, whose spirituality is hit and miss, whose faith is like a rowboat full of holes and who clings to grace, and to the church, like a drowning man to a life preserver in a tempest-tosssed ocean, and whose house is a mess.
+I myself am a Christian whose life does not look like I imagined it would, whose spirituality is hit and miss, whose faith is like a rowboat full of holes and who clings to grace, and to the church, like a drowning woman to a life preserver in a tempest-tossed ocean, and who has really a lot of laundry to do.

 But setting aside wild-eyed notions of rosy-cheeked hymn-singing children in the pristinely well-ordered home, the family I have is the one God gave me, the right one, the real one, the source of joy as well as strife, the place in which we all grow into the image of the divine.